nalmadi/Eye-Wink/README.md

 ## Introduction

-Eye-Wink is an open-source project for opening/visualizing/analyzing eye-tracker recorded data files.
+Eye-Wink is an open-source tool for opening/visualizing/analyzing eye-tracker recorded data files.
 The project aims at making eye-tracking research tools accessible and easily available, and therefore this project will always be free to use and distribute (giving credit to the creators and contributors).
 As this is a community driven project, your collaboration,